Learn from the best!

-Firstly, it was the my lack of knowledge about Pinterest, its rules and a bit of ignorance on my part towards learning about it, which caused me the loss of traffic.
+Firstly, it was my lack of knowledge about Pinterest, its rules, and a bit of ignorance on my part towards learning about it, which caused me the loss of traffic.

 The first loss came to be when I simply wanted to share my article on the subject, that is very close to my heart.

-I wanted to share with others how I helped my lovely wife in the most difficult time of her life, when she tried to commit suicide on few occasions.
+I wanted to share with others how I helped my lovely wife in the most difficult time of her life when she tried to commit suicide on a few occasions.

 I was there.
-I helped M. I caught her in the act and I wanted to share my point of view on the matter, how I felt as her husband.
+I helped M. I caught her in the act and I wanted to share my point of view on the matter, how I felt like her husband.

-I explained how to help avoid such difficult situation it also how it affected me, because undoubtedly it impacted on my life.
+I explained how to help avoid such a difficult situation it also how it affected me because undoubtedly it impacted my life.

 Don’t get me wrong, the article “Burden” is okay.
 It’s just the very fact of me promoting it on Pinterest was the issue.

-It wasn’t to Pinterest fault but the lack of my knowledge about its algorithms that caused me a loss of traffic.
+It wasn’t Pinterest’s fault but the lack of my knowledge about its algorithms that caused me a loss of traffic.